zryska/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 curl -i -d "@AddComponent.json" -H "Content-Type: application/json" -X POST http://localhost:5590/api/v1/configuration/system/components
 ```

-After the curl command completes successfully, for Beta 2 the Edge System will need to be restarted before the new component can be configured or used.
-This behavior will change in the final relase, and components will be able to be added without an Edge System restart.
+After the curl command completes successfully, for Beta 2 the Edge Data Store will need to be restarted before the new component can be configured or used.
+This behavior will change in the final relase, and components will be able to be added without an Edge Data Store restart.

-## Configuring entire Edge System
+## Configuring entire Edge Data Store

-### Minimum Edge System Configuration
+### Minimum Edge Data Store Configuration

-The following JSON file represents minimal configuration of an Edge System.
+The following JSON file represents minimal configuration of an Edge Data Store.
 There are no Modbus or Opc Ua components, and the Storage component configurations are set to the default.
 If a system were configured with this JSON file, any existing Modbus or Opc Ua components would be disabled and removed.
 No storage data would be deleted or modified, and OMF and SDS data access would not be impacted.

 ```json
 {